 Q: What's the change you would like to see in Richmond?

-A: I think that we are already seeing some small positive change in the areas of diversity and inclusivity since I first arrived in Richmond.
+A: I think that we are already seeing some small positive changes in the areas of diversity and inclusivity since I first arrived in Richmond.
 At the same time, we have recently seen an uptick in certain communities where ignorance and racism have raised its head lashing out at the little progress that has been made.
 I would love to see a steady increase of these positive changes, more willingness for people to cross lines that divide people culturally and economically, and more acceptance of all persons.

 Q: What do you love about Richmond?